UCL-RITS/puppeteer-rampart-screenshot/README.md

 node app.js
 ```

 The application will then automatically take screenshots of the charts in your active RAMPART session.
 Screenshots are saved as .png files in the project root under `/images`.
+Depending on how many charts you have in your project, it may take some time to finish taking all of the screenshots.

+Once the program has started, puppeteer will open a temporary Chrome window to start taking screenshots.
+The window will automatically close again when the program has finished.

 ---